liveservices/LiveSDK-for-Windows/README.md

-LiveSDK-for-.Net
+LiveSDK for Windows and Windows Phone
 ================

-Live SDK for .Net